weavolutionmage/drachenwald/offices/herald/DrachenwaldAwardsOrders.md

 ## Order of the Dragon's Pride
 This award will be given to children (under 12 years of age) who have distinguished themselves through exemplary work in the arts and sciences.

-## Order of the Dragon's Tear
+## Award of the Dragon's Tear
 This Award is given at the discretion of the Crown to the host(s) of an extraordinarily successful event.
-This Award can be received more than once.
-Recipients of this Award may be styled, "Holder of the Dragon's Tear" (or, if they have more than one, "Holder of the Dragon's Tears").
+This award can be received more than once.
+Recipients of this award may be styled, "Holder of the Dragon's Tear" (or, if they have more than one, "Holder of the Dragon's Tears").

 The symbol of this award is (Fieldless) on a goutte per pale Or and gules a dragon passant coward sable.